 In Ukraine, its ongoing war is to be tested further by climate-related changes.
 Extreme contrasts in temperature already damage infrastructure, splitting roads in summer from low winter temperature changes.
 As climate change evolves, Ukraine’s already embattled government, rife with corruption will struggle to contain ever-increasing and present extreme weather patterns.

 Instead of celebrating dramatic shifts in temperature and weather, and increasing debates of pugnacious effect, we should begin to understand the facts that affect animal habitat and agriculture.
-Using them as stepping stones to comprehend the reality alongside the lives of affected demographics.
+We should use them as stepping stones to comprehend the reality of those affected in applicable demographics.

 What can be done to hurry along suscipions of the apathetic?
 Getting carbon emissions to zero will mean a sudden and unprecedented shift in energy use.
 Within months the world will need to switch from fossil fuels to renewables.
 Change we should embrace.